PaimaStudios/PRC/PRCS/prc-5.md

 Instead of holding the data for the tokens in IPFS or other immutable storage, the token instead corresponds to the RPC call that needs to be made to the game node to fetch the data this token encodes.
 Note that for this standard to be secure, you cannot mint these tokens on arbitrary chains - rather, it has to be on a chain that the game is either actively monitoring (or occasionally receives updates about through a bridge or other mechanism).

+Note that for this standard to be secure, you cannot mint these tokens on arbitrary chains - rather, it has to be on a chain that the game is either actively monitoring (or occasionally receives updates about through a bridge or other mechanism).
+To avoid contracts deployed on one chain pretending to be tokens from another, the Solidity contract itself should enforce the `chainIdentifier` (as opposed to being part of the baseURI).

 Key differences from ERC1155:
 - `mint` can be called by anybody at anytime (infinite supply).
     - If the projection is initiated by the base layer, it also needs to contain the `initialData` to specify what is being projected.
     - If the projection is initiated by the app layer, it can pass optionally pass in `_verificationData` if the app layer state is verifiable.
 - `uri` from `IERC1155` will lookup from default RPC for the game to ensure data is properly visible from standard marketplaces like OpenSea.
-To avoid this being a point of centralization, there is an additional `uri` function that accepts a `customBaseUri` for marketplaces / users to provide their own RPC if they wish.
+To avoid this being a point of centralization, two variants of the `tokenURI` function are provided:
+    1. One that accepts a `customBaseUri` for marketplaces / users to provide their own RPC if they wish
+    2. One that accepts any contracts that implements a `IUri` interface in-case the data comes from an onchain source.
 - The contract uses [ERC-4906](https://eips.ethereum.org/EIPS/eip-4906) to force marketplaces to invalidate their cache.
 These functions are callable by anybody (not just the admin) so that if ever the game updates with new features (either user-initiated or by the original authors of the game), marketplaces will properly refetch the data.
 OpenZeppelin's implementation of the `IERC4906` interface extends the `IERC721` interface, which is the reason we use a custom `IERC4906Agnostic` interface that does not do that.

 ### Rationale App-layer